E-safety - how to keep safe online

 All of the sites listed below have activities, resources and information to help our learners to stay safe online and with digital technology.
 They also contain valuable information for parents.

-Each of the links below will open a new browser window.
+There are more links to advice, useful information and guidance as you scroll down this page.
+Each of the links will open a new browser window.

 Please note that although the sites listed below are safe, there could be links on them that lead away from them and to potentially undesirable sites.
 Please exercise care, as always.